RubixML/ML/docs/choosing-an-estimator.md

 | [SVC](classifiers/svc.md) | High | | | Handles high dimensional data | Difficult to tune, Not suitable for large datasets |

 ## Regressors
 In regression, flexibility is expressed by the degree to which a regressor can mimic the function that generated the outcomes of the training samples.
-Simple models such as [Ridge](regressors/ridge.md) assume a completely linear relationship between input and output variables and tend to underfit a function that is complex and nonlinear.
+Highly biased models such as [Ridge](regressors/ridge.md) assume a linear relationship between input and output variables and tend to underfit a function that is complex and nonlinear.
 More flexible models such as [Gradient Boost](regressors/gradient-boost.md) can model complex non-linear functions but are more prone to overfitting if not tuned properly.

 | Regressor | Flexibility | Online | Verbose | Advantages | Disadvantages |
 |---|---|---|---|---|---|